Create better eggs through chemistry.

 - Butter is about 17% water, 80% fat, and a small amount of protein

 - Whisk #1.
 Have all of the ingredients out and at the ready.
+Crumble the salmon.
 Whisk together the cornstarch and cream in a medium sized bowl until there are no lumps.

-2| Whisk #2.
+- Whisk again.
 Crack and add the eggs to the cornstarch mix, sprinkle in the salt, and whisk vigorously until it is foamy.
 You want some bubbles in there.
 Add the herbs now.

 - Butter up.
-Melt the butter over medium heat in an 8 inch nonstick pan.
+Melt the butter over medium heat in an 8 inch (203.2 mm) nonstick pan.
+I am extremely fond of my ceramic coated pan which is a s slick as a hockey rink.
 Resist the temptation to go hot unless you like rubbery eggs.
 Do not brown the butter.